ciscoheat/dataclass/README.md

 trace(t.created.getFullYear());
 ```

 This works with strings in the javascript json format `2012-04-23T18:25:43.511Z` and numbers representing the number of milliseconds elapsed since 1st January 1970.
+An exception is when targeting javascript, where the native [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) methods will be used, making it possible to store the date in many different formats.

 ## Installation